Choosing what foreign language to learn is one of the critical decisions you’ll make in your life. So, how do you decide what’s right for you?

 The same thing applies when learning a new language or a second language.
 It is passion and interest that will give you the energy.

-The focus you need to get far and do the things that you wouldn’t have done usually.
+The focus you need is to get far and do the things you wouldn’t have usually done.

-Desire is the essential key and common feature you can identify with all outrageously successful people.
+Desire is the key and common feature you can identify with all outrageously successful people.

-No language study is easy, but passion and interest allow you to persevere through the beginning stage until you come to the point where you start loving it.
-It will accelerate your learning!
+No language study is easy, but passion and interest allow you to persevere through the beginning stage until you start loving it.
+This will accelerate your learning!

 But, since you cannot buy passion, the only way to create that passion is to identify the things connected to that language.

-You can know the benefits it offers you, and choose a language that you enjoy hearing and one you will also enjoy learning.
+You can learn its benefits and choose a language that you enjoy hearing and learning.

-Since there is no shortcut to language learning, plus the fact that you will spend so many times learning the language you want.
+Since there is no shortcut to language learning, plus the fact that you will spend so much time learning the language you want.

 Thus, you have to learn the tongue you really love.

-There is no way you would become successful in language learning without loving the language first, which means having a passion and interest in it.
+You would not be successful in language learning without first loving the language, which means having a passion and interest in it.

 Final thought